tchoutri/confer/doc/MANUAL.md

 ### Configuration overrides

 #### `--arch=<arch>`
-Override the detected architecturein the configuration file.
+Override the detected architecture in the configuration file.

 With `arch` as: